magnusnissel/bad-data-guide/README.md

 ### Text has been converted to numbers

 Not all numerals are numbers.
 For instance, the US Census Bureau uses "FIPS codes" to identify every place in the United States.
 These codes are of various lengths and are numeric.
 However, they are *not* numbers. `037` is the FIPS code for Los Angeles County.
 It is not the number `37`.
 The numerals `37` are, however, a valid FIPS code: for North Carolina.
 Excel and other spreadsheets will often make the mistake of assuming numerals are numbers and stripping the leading zeros.
 This can cause all kinds of problems if you try to convert it to another file format or merge it with another dataset.
-Watch out for data where this has happened before it was given to you.

 ### Numbers have been stored as text